cortex-workshops/hello-org-template/README.md

 ## Inputs

-- `repo_name` – the name of the new repository (provided automatically by Cortex in the onboarding workflow).
+- `repo_name` – the name of the new repository (provided in Cortex in the onboarding workflow).

 ## Outputs